Bachelor of Music Therapy

 Music Therapy

-The mission of the KU music therapy program is to train students to be competence musicians and effective therapists who are equipped to be collaborative innovators in a complex world in order to proactively move the profession forward.
+The mission of the KU music therapy program is to train students to be competent musicians and effective therapists who are equipped to be collaborative innovators in a complex world in order to proactively move the profession forward.
 This interdisciplinary curriculum emphasizes understanding of human behavior and development, musical and otherwise.
 It includes extensive work in music, and the social, behavioral and biological sciences, in addition to specific academic, clinical, and research studies in music therapy.

 Music Therapy Program

 The undergraduate music therapy program provides full preparation for entry into the profession.
 It culminates in the degree of Bachelor of Music Therapy.
-Graduates are prepared for general music therapy practice in a variety of settings, which may include, but are not limited to hospitals, schools, community health programs, correctional settings, facilities for older adults, wellness centers, and private practice.
+Graduates are prepared for general music therapy practice in a variety of settings, which may include, but are not limited to, hospitals, schools, community health programs, correctional settings, facilities for older adults, wellness centers, and private practice.
 The KU music therapy program is approved by the American Music Therapy Association.
 Individuals who complete the academic and clinical training program are eligible to take the national music therapy board certification examination to become a board-certified music therapist.

 Advising and Mentoring